Get Help for GHB Addiction

 At Castle Craig, we focus on the person, rather than the addiction.
 Our comprehensive treatment plans are tailored to your unique needs and circumstances to help you find lasting recovery.
 We believe in providing holistic care for managing addiction, and so we offer a variety of complementary therapies to enrich your physical, mental and emotional wellbeing.

-For those struggling with other addictions or mental health conditions, we provide dual diagnosis treatment to aid recovery from a wide range of psychological conditions including trauma, anxiety and depression.
+For those struggling with other addictions or mental health conditions, we provide dual diagnosis treatment to aid recovery from a wide range of psychological conditions, including trauma, anxiety and depression.

 Continuing Care Programme

-To promote success beyond inpatient care, patients are taught relapse prevention and family members also have the opportunity to participate in therapy sessions.
+To promote success beyond inpatient care, patients are taught relapse prevention, and family members also have the opportunity to participate in therapy sessions.

 All of our patients are given a customised, two-year aftercare plan, as part of our Continuing Care Programme.
 This helps to ease the transition from inpatient to outpatient care and provides helpful support to maintain lasting recovery.